Overview of the best photonics books: 2025 update

 These numerical methods are applied to the simulation of a wide array of photonic components and devices – waveguides, optical sources, amplifiers, optical detectors, optical solitons, solar cells, and metamaterials.

-On an unrelated note, even though Matlab is very popular, other scientific programming languages are gaining prominence.
 One such language is python, which has a scientific computation library that allows for developing numerical almost identical to those used with Matlab.
 Accordingly, it should be possible to use this book with python rather than Matlab.

 Computational liquid crystal photonics